This story is about a poor man who needed access to forgiveness, and how he found it.

 “Robbie,” Joanne responded, her hand moving to his, “I forgive you with all my heart.
 I was wrong to blame you.
 You had a great burden and I was so bitter with grief, I made it heavier.”

 He wept for a long time, as they sat in tableau together.
-He had never looked up to see if anyone was listening; so, he wept until he could speak again.
+He did not look round to see if anyone was listening.
+He sobbed, until his weeping subsided, and he could speak again.

 “Look at me,” he admitted, miserably.
 “A mess: outside and in.”

-“I hope you feel better.
+“I hope you feel better now.
 You’ve carried your pain a long, long time.”

 “But what about you?
 I am talking only about myself.”